Claus von Bülow: Attempted murder trials

-In 1982, Bülow was arrested and tried for the attempted murders of Sunny on two occasions in two consecutive years.
+In 1982, von Bülow was arrested and tried for the attempted murders of Sunny on two occasions in two consecutive years.
 The main medical and scientific evidence against him was that Sunny had low blood sugar, common in many conditions, but a blood test showed a high insulin level.
 The test was not repeated.
-A needle was used as evidence against Bülow in court, with the prosecution alleging that he had used it and a vial of insulin to try to kill his wife.
+A needle was used as evidence against von Bülow in court, with the prosecution alleging that he had used it and a vial of insulin to try to kill his wife.
 His mistress of two years, the soap opera actress Alexandra Isles, testified "He said that they had been having a long argument, talk, about divorce that had gone on late into the night.
-She had drunk a great deal of egg nog.
-And then he said, ‘I saw her take the Seconal.’
+She had drunk a great deal of eggnog.
+And then he said, 'I saw her take the Seconal.'
 And then he said that the next day when she was unconscious that he watched her knowing that she was in a bad way, all day, and watched her and watched her.
-And finally, when she was at the point of dying he said that he couldn’t go through with it and he called (the doctor) and saved her life.
-The discovery of these items became the focal point of Bülow's appeal.
+And finally, when she was at the point of dying, he said that he couldn't go through with it and he called (the doctor) and saved her life."
+The discovery of these items became the focal point of von Bülow's appeal.